doubaokun/devopszen/_posts/2017-05-23-aws-elastic-beanstalk.md

 You can also setup alarm based on the monitoring charts.

-## The potential problems or issues:
+## The potential problems or issues

+We don't like surprise.

 ### No Persistent Storage